-Cresting a steep rise, you see the small town of Verbeeg Hill.
-Barely one hundred buildings stand within its borders.
+After cresting a steep rise, you see the small town of Verbeeg Hill.
+The town has barely three hundred buildings.
 Stories tell that the town strives on trade as its only business.
 All of the kingdoms that sit upon the wide blue Velverdyva and the gnomish mines to the north use Verbeeg Hill as a focal point for trade.
 Many boats are docked at the town's port and many more still are in the open water, going about their business.

 A light breeze carries the scent of the town's famous eel jelly up to you.
-Although not entirely offensive, it is a smell unlike any other.
+Although not offensive, it is a smell unlike any other.

-Verbeeg Hill is a town of about 500 people of all races.
+Verbeeg Hill is a town of about 1500 people of all races.
 Its only resources are trade and eel jelly.
-The latter of which is made from the boiled eel, which are caught from the Velverdyva every day.
+The latter of which is made from the boiled eels that are caught from the Velverdyva every day.
 Traders from all around Perrenland, Furyondy, Highfolk, the Vesve, and beyond use Verbeeg Hill as a sort of neutral ground for business deals.
 No one in the city minds however, as the traders bring good business to the cities many inns, taverns and gambling halls.
 Anything that is sought after can be found in Verbeeg Hill eventually for the right price.

-The PCs will be looking for the staff and have many avenues of exploration in which to find it.
-All of their options will depend upon what they learned from the bandits and maybe a bit of dumb luck.
-Listed below are some of the possibilities the PCs may explore.
+PCs looking for the staff have many avenues of exploration.
+All of their options depend either upon what they have learned from the bandits or dumb luck.
+Detailed below are some of the possibilities the PCs may explore.
 Surely ingenious players will come up with others ideas, whose chance of success must be decided upon by the DM.

-If the players did not find out that the bandits sold the staff or did not learn whom they sold it to, PCs may attempt to backtrack the bandit's trail.
-If the players ask around town, they easily find out that the Reavers were often times seen at a tavern called The Eel's Escape, a small one-room bar with battered tables and a small kitchen behind the bar.
+If the players did not find out that the bandits sold the staff or did not learn whom they sold it to, PCs may attempt to back-track the bandit's trail.
+If the players ask around town, they easily find out that the Ravagers were often times seen at a tavern called The Eel's Escape, a small one-room bar with battered tables and a small kitchen behind the bar.
 The Eel's Escape is located near the docks.
-PCs investigating there can make an Information Gathering skill checks (DC 20) to learn that the Reavers often sold their "trade goods" at Berilac's shop.
+PCs investigating there can make an Information Gathering skill checks (DC 20) to learn that the Ravagers often sold their "trade goods" at Gnarmish's shop.
 This roll receives a +1 modifier for every gp spent on drinks.
 The roll may be made only once per evening.

-If some or all of the Reavers escape capture, the PCs may attempt to track them down in Verbeeg Hill.
+If some or all of the Ravagers escape capture, the PCs may attempt to track them down in Verbeeg Hill.
 Once again, they can ask around to find out that they are often seen at The Eel's Escape.
-Details of a second combat between the Reavers and the PCs are left up to the ingenuity of the DM and the plans of the players.
+Details of a second combat between the Ravagers and the PCs are left up to the ingenuity of the DM and the plans of the players.
 This may or may not lead them to discovering the whereabouts of the staff.

 Desperate PCs may attempt to search the entire town in hopes of running across the staff.
 This requires a Spot skill check (DC 15).
-Note the check uses Spot instead of Search as seeing the staff in a town this large is more luck than skill.
 This check may be made twice for every day spent searching.
-PC groups that split up have a much better chance of finding the staff than ones that stick together.
+PCs that split up have a much better chance of finding the staff than groups that stick together.
 Another approach to this method is to ask around if anyone has seen the staff.
 This requires an Information Gathering skill check (DC 20) to successfully locate the staff.
 This check may be made once every two hours spent asking around.

-Please note any time spent looking for the staff under encounter 6 on Appendix A.
+Please note any time spent looking for the staff under Encounter 6 on Appendix A.